amytakeuchi/amytakeuchi.github.io/index.md

 ### Customer Churn Classification
 A leading telecommunications company was facing high customer attrition and needed a way to identify which users were most likely to cancel their service based on customer behavior, contract type, and service usage.

-In this project, I (1) conducted exploratory data analysis (EDA) and created 20+ visualizations to uncover key patterns in customer churn behavior, (2) engineered domain-specific features from raw customer data, assessed multicollinearity, and applied ADASYN to address class imbalance, (3) developed and compared Logistic Regression, Random Forest, XGBoost, and AdaBoost models using GridSearchCV, improving Logistic Regression accuracy from 0.26 to 0.81 and F1 score from 0.42 to 0.63.
+In this project, I (1) conducted exploratory data analysis (EDA) and created 20+ visualizations to uncover key patterns in customer churn behavior, (2) engineered domain-specific features from raw customer data, assessed multicollinearity, and applied SMOTE to address class imbalance, (3) developed and compared Logistic Regression, Random Forest, XGBoost, and AdaBoost models using GridSearchCV, improving Logistic Regression accuracy from 0.26 to 0.81 and F1 score by 50% from 0.42 to 0.63.
 All modeling and analysis were performed in Python using Scikit-learn, XGBoost, and Pandas.

 <a href="https://github.com/amytakeuchi/Customer-Churn-Classification">View code on Github</a>